-Hardin County family perishes in house fire overnight
+Overnight fire in Hardin County kills family of 4

 HARDIN COUNTY, Tenn.
 (WKRN) – A family of four perished in a house fire in Hardin County early Sunday morning.

-According to Hardin County Fire Chief Melvin Martin, 35-year old Jamie Franks, 37-year old Robyn Franks and their children 9-year old Bradie and 3-year old Josie died in the fire.
+According to Hardin County Fire Chief Melvin Martin, 35-year old Jamie Franks, 37-year old Robyn Franks and their children 9-year old Brody and 3-year old Josie died in the fire.

 The fire was called in by a neighbor of the home on Highway 203 around 1:20 a.m.